 The Circle has been a traditional way for women in the church to get together for conversation, Bible study and service to the church.
 Over the years, women have formed fast friendships, experiencing life transitions together as sisters in faith.

 A gathering of women taking the opportunity to step out of their busy lives to explore ideas of self-care and self-awareness in the company of sisters in faith.
-The group meets on the first Monday of the month beginning on Sunday, October 2nd, at 7pm, in Fellowship Hall.
+The group meets on the first Wednesday of the month beginning on Sunday, October 2nd, at 7pm, in Fellowship Hall.
+Contact Julie Badciong for more info.

 Time: Meetings monthly on the 3rd Tuesday of the month (Sept. – May) at 9:30 a.m.